bobbingwide/oik-block/readme.txt

 New plugin, available only from [github bobbingwide oik-block]

 == Changelog ==
+= 0.1.0 =
+* Changed: Improved [guts] when running in GUTENBERG_DEVELOPMENT_MODE.
+Issue #30
+* Changed: Alter check to see if the block should display anything on archives.
+Issue #31
+* Changed: Update bwtrace shared library to v3.0.0
+* Changed: Remove extra tbody

 = 0.1.0-alpha-20190105 =
 * Changed: Is not being able to upload my .zip files a known problem?, [github bobbingwide oik-block issue 32]
 * Changed: [guts] - don't display undefined constants, [github bobbingwide oik-block issue 30]